mediamonks/transition-component/docs/guide/README.md

 # Getting started

-Using the transition component is super easy.

-Just follow the correct getting started guide based on your framework!
+To get started, simply pick the framework of your choice!

-## Supported frameworks
+## Frameworks

 | Framework        | Status           |
 | ------------- | ------------- |